Clinical Cases Programme 2026 • Spring series now on-demand • Autumn series coming

 Recordings and additional resources remain available to members via Moodle after each session.

-Good to know: Participation live is encouraged but not mandatory — recordings will be accessible afterwards.
+Good to know: Participation live is encouraged but not mandatory.
+Recordings are accessible afterwards.

-Each session focuses on a specific clinical scenario, revisiting key diagnostic and therapeutic considerations and allowing time for discussion with faculty.
+All five spring sessions are now available to watch on-demand on the EFIC Academy platform.
+Each session focuses on a specific clinical scenario, revisiting key diagnostic and therapeutic considerations alongside discussion with faculty.

 Complex Regional Pain Syndrome (CRPS)